Tammy's School

 Many of the TSD students have received awards including “Studio Dancer of the Year” at Tremaine Dance Conventions in NYC, “Outstanding Performance in Jazz/Contemporary/Musical Theatre” at JUMP dance conventions and several choreography awards.
 Tammy’s School of Dance has been honored by the community multiple times as “North Hills Best Dance Studio of the Year” and “Best Instructor of the Year”.
 Because of Tammy’s experience, she is able to offer the highest quality of instruction in all areas and levels of dance.
 Technique, performance, stage presence and building self-esteem is our focus, not competition.
 Tammy is very proud to offer quality instruction with a fabulous staff and flexible schedules for busy families.

-Tammy recently traveled to Las Vegas where she successfully completed the Module One Acrobatic Arts Teacher Certification Course.
+Tammy has traveled to Las Vegas where she successfully completed the Module One Acrobatic Arts Teacher Certification Course.
 Acrobatic Arts is now part of the TSD Acrodance curriculum.
+She also attended the Dance Teacher Web Conference with her Assistant Director and daughter Victoria.
 Tammy resides in Harmony Twp. with her husband Chris and has two daughters, Amber and Victoria.

 Victoria Clune